Either.ts overview

 Signature

-export interface Right<out L, out R> extends Pipeable, Inspectable {
+export interface Right<out E, out A> extends Pipeable, Inspectable {

 readonly _tag: "Right"